adamrmelnyk/blag/content/post/functional-programming-in-racket.md

 # Something Slightly Larger

-Naturally, I want to be able to work on something slightly larger next so I started with something I've already worked on before and I set out creating a script for parsing and making small edits to gif files.
+Naturally, I want to be able to work on something slightly larger next so I started with something I've already worked on before, and I set out creating a script for parsing and making small edits to gif files.
 To my surprise working at the byte level in racket is fairly simple.

 ## Byte-ing off more than I can chew

 This may have not been the best choice for the first thing I should try to build, but I wanted to pick something somewhat off the beaten path to see what kind of problems I might run into.
 I thought I might run into issues with bracket completion, but that never really happened even though there wasn't any bracket completion turned on.
-The majority of the issues that I ran into where more or less around using functions properly such as returning an expression or passing in the correct types to a function (even though it's untyped there are functions that return errors if passed the wrong type).
+The majority of the issues that I ran into where more or less around using functions properly such as returning an expression or passing in the correct types to a function as even though the language is untyped there are functions that return errors if passed the wrong type of data.

 ## Getting to work